14 Signs of Unhealthy Cat Teeth

 Left unchecked, this can lead to more serious conditions like periodontal disease.
 Regular dental checkups and teeth cleanings are crucial in managing this buildup and maintaining your cat’s oral health.

-Drooling that occurs even when your cat is not eating could also signal underlying problems that warrant immediate veterinary attention.
+Drooling that occurs even when your cat is not eating could also signal underlying problems, such as toxin ingestion, that warrant immediate veterinary attention.

 “In severe cases, you may notice loose teeth or missing teeth,” says Dr. Boronat.
 “This can occur due to advanced periodontal disease.”